-Historically, France is a nation of 66,000,000 people and it’s known for its beauty, history, and culture.
+Historically, France is a nation of about 66,000,000 people and it’s known for its beauty, history, and culture.
 But presently France is in a deluge of spiritual darkness as both the occult and Freemasonry have a great influence on the nation.
-Interestingly, More than 5 million Muslims live in France, making the Muslim community 10 times the size of the evangelical community.
+Interestingly, more than 5 million Muslims live in France, making the Muslim community 10 times the size of the evangelical community.

 The spiritual history of France is an interesting one.
 After the Reformation in 1517, a thriving Protestant community grew up, totaling at one point almost 40 percent of the population.
 Fervent people called Huguenots spread revival throughout the country.
 During the 16th and 17th centuries, the Protestants endured great persecution.
 In 1685, King Louis XIV outlawed Protestantism altogether and required members to rejoin the Catholic Church or be killed.
 Several hundred thousand Protestants fled France to gain religious freedom.

 The few Protestants left in France had no pastors and were forced to meet in forests or ravines at the risk of death.
 The abuses were so bad that by the early 18th century, the Reformed Church of France totally rejected any manifestations of the Holy Spirit and adopted much of the rationalistic ideology espoused by Voltaire.